carbon-language/carbon-lang/llvm/docs/ResponseGuide.rst

 In-person events will have an additional response team to immediately respond to an incident.
 For example:

-* Each LLVM Developers’ Meeting has a Code of Conduct response team.
+* Each LLVM Developers' Meeting has a Code of Conduct response team.
 * For LLVM meetups, the local organizers will be the first point of contact.
 * Any other event funded by the LLVM Foundation or listed on the LLVM website, will have a code of conduct response team or point of contact for CoC